-Once you’ve paid for and completed the form, send it (with all supporting documents) to:
+Once you’ve completed the form and paid your application fee, send it (with all supporting documents) to:

-- Please note, applications received to PO Box 50 546, Porirua 5240 after 6 May 2017 will be returned to sender.
-Please send applications to our current PO Box above.
+Make sure you use the above address.
+Any applications received to PO Box 50 546, Porirua 5240 after 6 May 2017 will be returned to sender.

 How much it costs to apply

 If you are the one making the application, you pay the fee.
-If you’re on a benefit, Work and Income may be able to help if you meet certain criteria.
+If you’re on a benefit, Work and Income may be able to help you.

-If you’re wholly successful with your claim, the Tenancy Tribunal can order the other party to pay you the application fee.
+If you’re successful, the Tenancy Tribunal can order the other party to pay you the application fee.
 You need to ask for this when making your application.

-If your claim goes to mediation (and not to a hearing) part of the outcome may be to agree that the other party pays you the application fee.
+If your claim goes to mediation, part of the agreement may be that the other person pays you the application fee.

 What happens once you’ve made your application

-If a hearing is scheduled, we’ll send you a notice of hearing.
+If we schedule a hearing, you’ll receive a notice of hearing.
 The notice will include details about the dispute, as well as the hearing date, time, and location.

-If things are sorted out before the hearing
+If you sort things out before the hearing

-Contact us immediately if your dispute gets resolved, so we can use the hearing time for someone else.
+If your dispute gets resolved before the hearing, let us know immediately.
+Then we can use the hearing time for someone else.

-If the tenancy hearing is within the next 5 days, contact the relevant district court.(external link)
+If the hearing is within the next 5 days, contact the relevant district court(external link).

 If you withdraw your application, you will not get a refund of the application fee.
 We will only refund the fee if: